 Value of the Award

 The Graduate Fellowship Award is based on merit and consists of a cost-of-education allowance and a personal-support stipend.
-The cost-of-education allowance is accepted by all of the participating schools in lieu of all fees and tuition.
+The cost-of-education allowance is accepted by all of the participating schools (for a list of participating schools, please see the FAQ link above) in lieu of all fees and tuition.
 Hertz Fellows therefore have no liability for any ordinary educational costs, regardless of their choice among participating schools.

 Successful applicants have the choice of two Fellowship options: